maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 NOTE: Notice the ad hoc code following the import above?
 Feel free to add code anywhere throughout *application.css.scss*.
 Rules of CSS precedence apply here.

+    /* RESETS
+    ============================================================================ */
+    @import "boilerplate/h5bp_normalize_v112";

+    // To counter normalize indentation of lists. ol, ul {
+      padding-left: 0;
+    }

+#### Basic Structure

+Use the "Basic Structure" section to style major elements and component areas such as html and body tags, or header and footer areas.
+The compass plug-in Susy is included by default and will be discussed in[Chapter 5 - Susy][Susy].

     /* BASIC STRUCTURE
     ============================================================================ */
     // @import "susy";
     @import "desktop/layout";

-Use "basic structure" section to style major elements and component areas such as html and body tags, or header and footer areas.
-The compass plug-in Susy is included by default and will be discussed in[Chapter 5 - Susy][Susy].
+#### Typography

+Use the "Typography" section to style major typographical elements such as paragraphs, fonts, links, etc. These typographical styles are standard across all pages unless redefined in subsequent partials.

     /* TYPOGRAPHY
     ============================================================================ */
     @import "desktop/typography";

-Use the "typography" section to style major typographical elements such as paragraphs, fonts, links, etc. These typographical styles are standard across all pages unless redefined in subsequent partials.
+#### Miscellaneous

+"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on my own.

     /* MISCELLANEOUS
     ============================================================================ */
     @import "misc";
     @import "sprites";

-"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on my own.
+#### Navigation

+"Navigation" could be part of another section, or even contained within another partial, however, experiences has proven that a lot of things can happen in navigation.
+Styles can become quite large, and there can be more than one navigation design or user driven type.

     /* NAVIGATION
     ============================================================================ */
     @import "desktop/navigation";

-"Navigation" could be part of another section, or even contained within another partial, however, experiences has proven that a lot of things can happen in navigation.
-Styles can become quite large, and there can be more than one navigation design or user driven type.

-    /* FORMS
-    ============================================================================ */
-    @import "desktop/forms";
+#### Forms

 "Forms" is self-evident.
-One comment about forms.

 TIP: I dislike any form generator that do not easily allow you to change its underlying HTML, or not that obvious where the underlying HTML lives.
 I have consulted for numerous companies who started with these kinds of plug-ins only to realize how boxed in they were later on.
 Just a word of caution.

+    /* FORMS
+    ============================================================================ */
+    @import "desktop/forms";

+#### Pages

+"Pages" will hold the bulk of your code, i.e. each page or functional area of your application.
+You can organize them all within one partial, separate them into their own partials, or a combination of this, depending on your needs.

     /* PAGES
     ============================================================================ */
     @import "desktop/pages";

-"Pages" will hold the bulk of your code, i.e. each page or functional area of your application.
-You can organize them all within one partial, separate them into their own partials, or a combination of this, depending on your needs.
+#### Staging

+The "staging" section is a staging area for code and allows an individual or team to be the gatekeeper to code entering stylesheets.
+This ensures that stylesheets remain organized, DRY, follow the stylesheet standards, and at a bare minimum provide a form of quality control.

     /* STAGING - new styles belong here !!!DO NOT INTEGRATE!!!
     ============================================================================ */
     @import "staging";

-The "staging" section is a staging area for code and allows an individual or team to be the gatekeeper to code entering stylesheets.
-This ensures that stylesheets remain organized, DRY, follow the stylesheet standards, and at a bare minimum provide a form of quality control.
+#### Application

+"Application" could be a place for anything that did not fit in anywhere else and doesn't need to take precedence.

     /* APPLICATION - ad hoc code under this line
     ============================================================================ */

-"Application" could be a place for anything that did not fit in anywhere else and doesn't need to take precedence.
+#### Last

+"Last" is a reminder that those styles need to appear last.

     /* LAST
     ============================================================================ */
     @import "boilerplate/h5bp_helpers";
     @import "boilerplate/h5bp_print";

-"Last" is a reminder that those styles need to appear last.

 Moving Forward
 --------------